JJWallis/sunnyside-agency/README.md

       }
    }
 })
-// 1st use for mobile nav - JS Media query equivalent
 ```

+Not efficient listening each time browser resized event (desire to change) | 1st use - JS Media query equivalent

 ### Continued development

 I would like to continue using grid to create full-page layouts, as well as experimenting with other situations where currently I might not think to use it.

 In addition, to make the grid container and items more accessible, using a `role="grid/gridcell"` would be more favourable to provide some extra context for assistive technologies.

+Numerous problems occured with the hover states of the social icon SVG's within the footer, as the `fill` colour would not change when hovering within the gaps of the original shape.
+In the future, I would like to learn how to use NPM to install Font Awesome's icon package, which supposedly has greater built Javascript support to fix those hover problems.

 ### Useful resources